tnmendes/watt/README.md

 With this page of GitHub, I hope to develop a small community to report problems with the application and think of solutions.

+> ⚠️ **If you are using mobile browser**: Press the button "View all" to see all the page!

 # Features

 - Daily & monthly energy usage totals and averages and money cost.